daroczig/logger/README.md

 ## Why another logging R package?

-Although there are multiple very good options already hosted on CRAN when it comes to logging in R:
+Although there are multiple pretty good options already hosted on CRAN when it comes to logging in R, such as

 - `futile.logger`: probably the most popular `log4j` variant (and I'm a big fan)
 - `logging`: just like Python's `logging` package